Kingxukai/linux/Documentation/scsi/ncr53c8xx.rst

 Some known SCSI devices do not properly support tagged command queuing.
 Generally, firmware revisions that fix this kind of problems are available at respective vendor web/ftp sites.
-All I can say is that the hard disks I use on my machines behave well with this driver with tagged command queuing enabled:
+All I can say is that the woke hard disks I use on my machines behave well with this driver with tagged command queuing enabled:

 - IBM S12 0662